 Different stages and parties

 Supply Chain comprises all parties.
 Who is involved directly or indirectly, while fulfilling customer demand?
 Not only manufacturers and suppliers, but also transporters, retailers, warehouses, and customers themselves are included in the supply chain.
 A typical Supply Chain includes a variety of stages including customers, retailers, distributors, manufacturers, and component suppliers.
-Each stage of a supply chain is connected through the flow of products, information and funds.
+Each stage of a supply chain is connected through the flow of products, information, and funds.
 Depending on the transaction the sub-processes can be applied to the appropriate cycle, for example, customers buying online from Amazon: customer order cycle and Amazon ordering books from the distributor.

 The customer arrives at the location of choice to make a buying decision.
-The Supply Chain’s goal is to convert customer arrival into customer orders.
-Clients who habitually return to a seller develop customs that allow for regular, sustained commerce that allows the seller to develop statistical models to optimize production processes and supply chains that change the location or formalizes the changes of ownership or entitlement transactions.
+The Supply Chain’s goal is to convert customer arrivals into customer orders.
+Clients who habitually return to a seller develop customs that allow for regular, sustained commerce that allows the seller to develop statistical models to optimize production processes and supply chains that change the location or formalize the changes of ownership or entitlement transactions.

 The retailer is informed of what products they are buying.
 The goal is to ensure order entry is quickly and well communicated among all other processes.
 In supply chain management (SCM), the management of the flow of goods and services involves the social movement and storage of raw materials, work-in-process inventory, and finished goods from the point of inception to the point of consumption.